Journal Articles

 Edited Volume Chapters

-Forthcoming.
+(2024).
 “Kant’s Third Critique: Background and Context.”
 In: Hannah Arendt’s Lectures on Kant’s Political

 Philosophy, ed.
 Nicholas Dunn (De Gruyter).